 Our annual Researcher Festival is open to all postgraduate researchers, research staff, postdocs, interested academics.
 These events celebrate the excellent research taking place at York and to give you an opportunity to consider your career options.

-In 2023 the Festival will take place in the week beginning 6th November.
+In 2023 the Festival took place in the week beginning 6th November.

 Learn more about past Researcher Festivals and Conferences, and watch videos from previous conference speakers